Ron Hines DVM PhD

 Your Pet’s Blood Chemistry Panel = A Comprehensive Metabolic Panel

 Veterinarians in most of the World have two options in obtaining blood chemistry values for your cat or dog.
 They can run them “in house” on blood chemistry analyzers, or they can send the blood samples out to a national veterinary diagnostic laboratory.
 Other than in emergencies, I personally prefer that my client’s pet blood samples be sent to a national diagnostic laboratory.
 The reason I prefer to send blood samples to national labs is because I do not feel confident that I can maintain these complex machines adequately in a typical veterinary hospital environment.
-(There are other veterinarians who share my concerns.
+There are other veterinarians who share my concerns.
 Inaccurate in-clinic analyzer machines can lead to inaccurate diagnoses.
 The AVMA has no independent quality control mechanism and veterinarians must rely on the claims of their sales force that an occasional calibration is sufficient to insure test quality.
 I also appreciate the expert feedback and interpretation of difficult reports that I have available from the competent clinical pathologists these laboratories keep on staff.

 Antech Diagnostics offers a wide range of test panels.
 The one I prefer to begin with is their “Superchem”

 The second, Idexx Laboratories, also offer a wide range of test they perform at their central regional laboratories, but they also offer rapid “SNAP®” tests that veterinarians can run in their offices.
 Their HealthChek™ comprehensive panel includes: Albumin, Albumin/Globulin ratio, Alkaline Phosphatase, ALT, Amylase, Anion Gap, AST, Total Bilirubin, BUN, BUN/Creatinine Ratio, Calcium, Calculated Osmolality, Chloride, Cholesterol, CK, Creatinine, GGT, Globulin, Glucose, Lipase, Magnesium, Phosphorus, Potassium, Total Protein, Sodium, Sodium/Potassium ratio, TCO2 (Bicarbonate) and Triglycerides